-- I am currently a graduate student in HCI Lab, School of Computer Science in University of Waterloo.
-I am in Teachable Robot Lab working with Prof. Edith Law and Prof. Elizabeth Nilsen, where I study how kids learn knowledge from interacting with and teaching humanoid robots.
+- I am currently a transitional master student in HCI Lab, School of Computer Science in University of Waterloo.
+I am in Teachable Robot Lab working with Prof. Edith Law (CS), and collaborate with the Cognitive Development Lab directed by Prof. Elizabeth Nilsen (Psychology), where I study how kids perceive teachable humanoid robots and learn from teaching them.

-- I graduated from the School of Computer Sciences in Carnegie Mellon University, where I majored in Educational Technology and Applied Learning Sciences at Human-Computer Interaction Institute.
+- I graduated from the School of Computer Science in Carnegie Mellon University, where I majored in Educational Technology and Applied Learning Sciences (METALS) at Human-Computer Interaction Institute.

-My research focus on learning science and technology, including AI in education, intelligent tutoring systems (ITS), language technology and educational robots.
-My goal is to make education easier and more effective.
+My past work focuses on learning sciences and technologies, including artificial intelligence (AI) in education, intelligent tutoring systems (ITS), language technology and educational robots.
+I am passionate about supporting students to learn more effectively and educators to work more efficiently.

 News and Travel